QiucenTao/Voltage-sensitivity-of-residential-loads/README.md

 # Dataset of Power-to-Voltage Sensitivity of Residential Loads
 Here we provide a dataset of time-varying voltage sensitivity of common residential loads.
 The results are based on experiments on actual loads under realistic operation.
-The loads under test, their brand and model, and the specific operating mode selected for testing are provided in the table below.
+The loads under test, their brand and model, and the specific operating mode selected for testing are provided in Table I.

+The voltage sensitivity of a load is calculated every 15 seconds during the operation and the minimum, maximum, and average values and the respective operating power are provided in Table II.
+It indicates the range of the voltage sensitivity.

 ### Table I. List of Loads Under Test
 | Load                   | Brand and Model       | Tested Operating Mode                                |